MartinJrP/WebDGram/README.md

 ## Known Issues
-  *This app does nothing to optimize the size of your images so the smaller the better.
+* This app does nothing to optimize the size of your images so the smaller the better.
-  *It doesn't play to nice with images that aren't square.
-I'm thinking of some way around this for a future update.
+* It doesn't play to nice with images that aren't square.
-  *Liking posts won't work (double-tap).
-It's coming in a future update.
+* Liking posts won't work (double-tap).
-  *The timestamp also doesn't work
+* The timestamp also doesn't work.
-  *For some reason refreshing the posts doesn't work.
+* For some reason refreshing the posts doesn't work.
 Also working on that.
 Restart the app to see you new post.